aideenf/machnamh/README.md

 <img src="https://github.com/aideenf/machnamh/blob/master/machnamh/data/small_logo.png" alt="alt text" class="center" width="400" height="400" >

 # Machnamh -  A Machine Learning Toolkit
-## For auditing fairness and facilitating reflective analysis in ML models
+## For auditing fairness and facilitating a reflective analysis of ML models

 In machine learning a given model is generally thought of as fair if its results are independent of those human traits considered to be protected(such as race, age, gender, ethnicity, sexual orientation, disability etc).